Abdulla bin Touq Al Marri

 Abdulla bin Touq Al Marri (Arabic: عبدالله بن طوق المري; born 1982) is an Emirati politician.
-He has been the United Arab Emirates's Minister of Economy since July 2020 and is Chairman of the Securities and Commodities Authority.
+He has been the United Arab Emirates's Minister of Economy & Tourism since July 2020 and is Chairman of the Securities and Commodities Authority.
 He is a former Secretary General of the UAE Cabinet, a supportive body within the government that assists it in implementing decisions.

 Education

 Al Marri holds a bachelor's degree in Civil Engineering, which he obtained at the University of Sheffield in 2005.
 He is a graduate of the UAE Government Leaders Program and the Mohammed Bin Rashid Center for Leadership Development.

 Career

 Al Marri joined the Prime Minister's Office in 2007, moved on to become Director General of the Executive Office, then CEO and later Cabinet Member of the Dubai Future Foundation.
 He was appointed Secretary-General of the UAE Cabinet in October 2017.
-He is chairman of the General Civil Aviation Authority, the Securities and Commissions Authority, the Federal Company Etihad Credit Insurance (ECI),the UAE International Investors Council, and CSR UAE Fund's Board of Trustees.
+He is chairman of the General Civil Aviation Authority, the Securities and Commissions Authority, the Federal Company Etihad Credit Insurance (ECI), the UAE International Investors Council, and CSR UAE Fund's Board of Trustees.
 He is also part of MIT REAP Team Dubai and on the Board of Directors of the Federal Competitiveness and Statistics Authority.